wongluyee/wongluyee/README.md

 ### Hi there 👋 I'm Lu Yee

-I am a web developer.
-I love and obsess about coding.
+My name is Lu Yee and I'm a web developer based in Tokyo, Japan but originally from Malaysia🇲🇾 I love and am obsessed with coding.
-I code in Ruby on Rails, JavaScript, HTML and CSS.
+I started my coding journey out of curiousity, watching some tutorial videos on YouTube.
+After falling in love immediately I'm pursuing it as a career.

-I love books📚 (avg 50 books per year) and movies🎬 (avg 4 movies per month).
-Numbers are declining because I code more now 🤓 You can always find me in a bookstore or cinema 🙂
+To me, coding is like solving puzzles and I love solving puzzles!
+(I can do Sudokus and fiddle with a Rubik's Cube all day)

 Check out my portfolio 👉 [My Portfolio](https://wongluyee.netlify.app/)